⇆ Head to Head

 Can I wear Layton in summer?

-We wouldn't recommend it.
+Not recommended.
 The vanilla-cardamom profile gets heavy and sweet in heat.
 Some people pull it off with a single spray in air-conditioned settings, but there are better options for warm weather.
 Layton shines from October through March.

 Is Creed Aventus still worth buying with all the batch variation talk?